guyroutledge/atozcss/_drafts/2016-03-22-the-different-data-types-in-sass.md

 for other normal CSS characters like hyphens or forward slashes.

-Sass variables and maths are a great combination and can really help to add meaning and clarity to your code as instead of the result of a calculation being declared as a value, you can see the maths write there in the code.
+Sass variables and maths are a great combination and can really help to add meaning and clarity to your code.
+And instead of the result of a calculation being declared as a value, you can see the maths write there in the code.
 I'm not a huge fan of maths in general but Sass certainly sweetens the deal.